-- Stop or neutralize pain.
+- Stop or neutralize the pain.

 Your specific treatment will depend on the nature and location of your sports injury.
-However, most treatments involve stretches that release pressure that is built up inside your joints.
-Our office is also equipped with cutting-edge tools that enable us to bring about relief by applying things like heat, ice and electric stimulation.
+However, most treatments involve stretches that release the pressure that is built up inside your joints.
+Our office is also equipped with cutting-edge tools that enable us to bring about relief by applying things like heat, ice, and electric stimulation.